 The division Thallophyta is classified into two subdivisions: Algae and Fungi.

-Algae are chlorophyll-bearing thalloids.
+They are chlorophyll-bearing thalloids.
 They are autotrophic and largely aquatic plants.
 On a side note, it has been observed that green algae forms a symbiotic relationship with sloths that are native to the lush tropical rainforests of South America and Central America.
 Sloth fur is very coarse and readily absorbs water.
 As a result, sloth fur forms a moist and damp environment for the algae to flourish.
 The algae in return, provides the sloth with extra nutrition and camouflage from predators.
+Example: Spirogyra.

-Fungi are achlorophyllous (meaning: they do not produce chlorophyll) heterotrophic thallophytes.
+They are achlorophyllous (meaning: they do not produce chlorophyll) heterotrophic thallophytes.
 Sometimes, to overcome this handicap, fungi may develop a symbiotic relationship with an algae or a cyanobacterium.
 The algae can produce food as it has chlorophyll and the fungi in return provide a safe environment that shields the algae from UV rays.
 Lichen is an example where two organisms act as a single unit.